grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image98.png" alt-text="A close up of a device.":::
     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image99.png" alt-text="A close up of a device.":::

-2. Use a 5IP Torx Plus Screwdriver to lightly install 1 screw per hinge.
+2. Use a 5IP Torx Plus Screwdriver to lightly install one screw per hinge.
 Be sure to hold the AB Cover display with one hand so the device doesn't fall over. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.**

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image97.jpeg" alt-text="A close-up of a machine.":::